• Skip to primary navigation

 Hi!
 I’m Samantha, nice to see you here!
-You’re probably curious about my life in Costa Rica so here are is my story.
+You’re probably curious about living in Costa Rica and how I ended up in Costa Rica, so here are is my story.

 Articles I’ve Written About Living in Costa Rica

 Here are the articles I’ve written so far about living in Costa Rica.
 Most of these articles were written in the first two years of my move when we lived in Playas del Coco.
-I don’t write too much about relocating or living in Costa Rica since we focus more on traveling but hopefully some of these stories will be interesting and entertaining for you if you’re considering making the big move as well.
+I don’t write too much about this topic anymore since we focus more on traveling but hopefully some of these stories will be interesting and entertaining for you if you’re considering making the big move as well.

 Times sure have changed since 2012 so some of the articles may be a bit dated, but that was how my experience was back then.